johannacarolinep/watercolour-school/README.md

 ---

 ### Course info page
-The course info page contains a longer article, with the purpose of providing a more detailed description of the course, helping users to the decide whether to sign up.
+The course info page contains a longer article, with the purpose of providing a more detailed description of the course, helping users to decide whether to sign up.

 In order to make the content more digestible, it is split into sections.